 An examination of Maimonides’ leadership teaches us that a flexible leadership style was embodied by leaders in the past, long before the current terminology came into use.
 Maimonides was a philosopher and well-respected religious authority.
 People turned to him for spiritual guidance to help them act in a righteous manner and to follow a path of truth.
 In fact, Maimonides was viewed as a type of mediator; he was perceived as an intermediary between the metaphysical and physical world, between God and man.
 The crises he addressed were related to his spiritual mission (Halkin & Hartman, 1993).

-Maimonides: Between Dogmatism and Pragmatism.
+Maimonides: Between Dogmatism and Pragmatism

 In examining Maimonides’ broad range of activities, one can note certain contradictions.
 On the one hand, he exhibited flexibility and the ability to adapt to a given situation and specific cases.
-On the other hand, Maimonides established dogmatic elements of the Jewish faith.)
-Before Maimonides there was no set of compulsory beliefs and certainly none so clearly defined as obligatory.
-His monumental project the Mishneh Torah is the compilation of all the laws of Judaism, which essentially eliminates the basic Talmudic culture of controversy.
+On the other hand, Maimonides established dogmatic elements of the Jewish faith.
+In his early commentary on the Mishnah (the first major written collection of the Jewish oral traditions), Maimonides formulated 13 principles of faith (Maimonides, commentary on the Mishnah tractate, Sanhedrin, chapter 10).
+Before Maimonides, there was no set of compulsory beliefs, and certainly none so clearly defined as obligatory.
+His monumental project the Mishneh Torah is the compilation of all the laws of Judaism, which essentially eliminates the basic Talmudic (the central text of Rabbinic Judaism) ideal and culture of controversy.
+A major concern addressed in the Talmud is the presentation of a variety of arguments and a fruitful debate on each topic.
 According to Kellner (2016, p.
 60) Maimonides was the first known Jewish leader to emphatically assert that Judaism is based on dogmatic beliefs.
 Maimonides was one of the first to see Judaism as a "religion" in a way that is similar to the modern meaning of the word.

 Seemingly, there is a contradiction between Kelner’s assertion that Maimonides is the primary founder of Jewish dogmatism and Maimonides’ flexible style of leadership.
 However, it should be emphasized that the assertion made in this article that Maimonides had a flexible leadership style does not imply that he encouraged people to be flexible in their religious practice.
-It can be argued that it is precisely his cognitive flexibility that enabled Maimonides to arrive at the deep understanding that most people crave dogmatism.
+It can be argued that it is precisely his flexibility that enabled Maimonides to arrive at the deep understanding that most people crave dogmatism.
+Many people are attracted to dogmatism because it contributes to stability in thought.

 However, encouraging flexibility of thought is certainly evident in Maimonides’ philosophical book Guide for the Perplexed.
 This book is aimed at advanced scholars, and it is clear that Maimonides offers them a wide range of ideas.
 This is the exact opposite of dogmatism.
-Students must maneuver between the variety of ideas presented in the different chapters of this book, and by doing so, they design their worldview.( Kreisel, 2012, p.
+Students must maneuver between the variety of ideas presented in the different chapters of this book, and by doing so, they design their worldview ( Kreisel, 2012, p.
 264).
 It should be noted that Maimonides asserts that only flexible-minded people can swim in the multifaceted sea of knowledge addressed in his book.
 Moreover, he guides them to flexible thought patterns as a condition for understanding the depths and secrets of the book.
-Advanced scholars are not obligated to accept dogmatism, but must be open-minded, active and flexible in seeking the truth.
+Advanced scholars are not obligated to accept dogmatism, but must be open-minded, active, and flexible in seeking the truth.

 Flexible Leadership as a Model for Analyzing Leaders